To a certain degree, blisters are to hikers what carpal tunnel syndrome is to court reporters – an occupational hazard.

 - Small blisters: Clean, apply antiseptic ointment and cover with a band-aid or medical tape.
 Alternatively don’t do anything and let nature run its course.

-- Larger blisters: If they are seriously impeding your ability to hike: 1.
+- Large blisters: If blisters are seriously impeding your ability to hike: 1.
 Clean with water or antiseptic swab; 2.
 Pop with a flame sterilized needle; 3.
 Apply an antiseptic cream/solution; 4.
 Do not remove the broken skin as it provides protection for the new skin underneath; 5.
 Cover with a dressing; 6.
 Continue hiking.